zkteco-home/redis-windows/README.md

 # Redis 6.2.6 for Windows

-- It is an unofficial version of Redis for Windows
+- It is an unofficial version of Redis for Windows X64 system
-- We unofficially support the 64-bit version only.
-Although you can build the 32-bit version from source if desired.
 - You can find the release of **Redis for Windows** on [releases page](https://github.com/zkteco-india/redis/releases).
 Please test it and [report any issues](https://github.com/zkteco-india/redis/wiki/Submitting-an-Issue), thanks in advance!

 ## DISCLAIMER

 This release is based on [Redis](https://github.com/redis/redis).
-It has passed all the standard tests but it hasn't been tested in a production environment.
+It has passed all the standard tests.

-Therefore, before considering using this release in production, make sure to test it thoroughly in your own test environment.

 Due to the many functional differences between windows and linux,There are still unknown issues/bugs, in particular there is a bug to work properly in certain scenarios.
 If you download and install it, you accept the following agreement by default：